Human Supervisor Workload Prediction: Lag Horizon Selection: Introduction

-The duration of historical data used for predictions is the lag horizon, and the prediction horizon is the future time point predicted.
 Longer lag horizons may result in more accurate and longer duration predictions; however, a minimum length lag horizon is desired to enable more computationally efficient models, and to avoid overtraining on the dataset.
 Prediction accuracy may be influenced by time series data trends (i.e., long term fluctuations), and seasonality (i.e., fixed patterns or cycles) \cite{hyndman2018forecastingCh3}.
 Autocorrelation lengths (i.e., the similarity between a time series and a lagged version of itself) may also determine how long a data point influences future data points, impacting the maximum useful lag horizon \cite{flores2012autocorrelation, kandananond2012comparison}.

-Lag horizons are often overlooked due to the main focus being on prediction accuracy and horizon length; however, lag horizon has a significant impact on the predictive output.
-This letter investigated minimum and maximum lag horizons for cognitive, visual, auditory, and overall workload predictions using three prediction horizons for a human supervising a simulated aerial robot.
+Lag horizons are often overlooked due to the main focus being on prediction accuracy and horizon length; however, lag horizon has a significant impact on the predictive output (e.g., longer lag horizons increasing accuracy and prediction horizon, while also increasing compute demand).
+This manuscript investigated minimum and maximum lag horizons for cognitive, visual, auditory, and overall workload predictions using three prediction horizons for a human operating a simulated aerial robot.
+These prediction models will enable future teleoperated robots and interfaces to preemptively adapt to the human's workload levels.